Kotlin/kotlinx-datetime/README.md

 To get human readable components from an `Instant` value, you need to convert it to the `LocalDateTime` type that represents date and time components without a reference to the particular time zone.

-The `TimeZone` type provides the rules to convert instants from and to date/time components.
+The `TimeZone` type provides the rules to convert instants from and to datetime components.

 ```kotlin
 val currentMoment: Instant = Clock.System.now()